Hawaii Unites to Challenge Maui Mosquito Release

-The funds from this campaign will be received by Hawaii Unites.
+Campaign funds will be received by Hawaii Unites

-Update 5/8/23: Hawaii Unites has filed a case against the State of Hawaii Board of Land and Natural Resources and Department of Land and Natural Resources for failing to prepare an Environmental Impact Statement for the BioPesticide Mosquito Experiment.
-We’re continuing to raise funds towards legal fees and anticipate that at least $30,000 will be needed for the first phase of litigation.
+Hawaii Unites has an active court case against the State of Hawaii Board of Land and Natural Resources and Department of Land and Natural Resources for failing to prepare an Environmental Impact Statement for their Bacteria-Infected Mosquito Experiment on Maui.
+We’re continuing to raise funds towards legal fees as our case to stop these mosquito releases moves through the courts.

-The lab-reared mosquitoes will be infected with a different strain of Wolbachia bacteria, which could cause them to become more capable of spreading diseases like avian malaria and West Nile virus (bird and human).
-While state agencies and wildlife officials are hoping this novel strategy will prevent extinction of native birds, it may cause their extinction, and it could impact human health.
-Tropical disease expert Dr. Lorrin Pang (private citizen) has expressed concerns about horizontal transmission of the lab bacteria to wild mosquitoes and other insect vectors of disease, stating: “Hawaii has a bad history of invasive species entering and spreading unabated, including their spread of infectious diseases.”
+These mosquitoes are infected in the lab with Wolbachia, a bacteria that could cause them to become more capable of spreading diseases like avian malaria and West Nile virus (bird and human).
+Tropical disease expert Dr. Lorrin Pang has expressed concerns about horizontal transmission of the lab bacteria to wild mosquitoes and other insect vectors of disease, stating: “Hawaii has a bad history of invasive species entering and spreading unabated, including their spread of infectious diseases.”
 He asks, “How is this supposed to be self-contained?”

-Scientific studies document the risks of horizontal transmission of the lab bacteria, increased pathogen infection, evolutionary events, population replacement, and accidental release of females (who bite and breed).
-Biopesticide mosquitoes for this project originate from Palmyra Atoll.
+The agencies involved in these releases have lied about the introduction of foreign organisms to the islands and about the release of female mosquitoes that bite, breed, and spread disease.
+Mosquitoes for this project originate from Palmyra Atoll.
 Wolbachia bacteria for the project originates from Kuala Lumpur in Malaysia.
 At least one strain of Wolbachia planned for import in connection with the project does not exist on these islands.
-Once this plan starts, it is irreversible.
+Sorting techniques are imperfect, and female mosquitoes are being released.
+Once these mosquitoes are let loose in the environment, it is irreversible.

-An Environmental Risk Assessment for this biopesticide has not been conducted by the EPA, and the Hawaii Department of Agriculture has applied for an EPA Emergency Exemption for use of the mosquitoes without going through regulatory safety processes.
-There are no documented biosecurity protocols for this project.
-There is no known pathogen screening of the lab mosquitoes.
-Male mosquitoes released can transmit bacteria and pathogens to female mosquitoes who could then spread disease to native birds, wildlife, and humans.
-The article cited by project partners asserting that released mosquitoes pose no risk to human health is based on unsound science that has been discredited by the EPA.
+An Environmental Risk Assessment for these biopesticide mosquitoes has not been conducted by the EPA.
+There are no documented biosecurity protocols for the mosquitoes.
+Pathogen screenings of the lab mosquitoes are unknown, and that information is being withheld from the public.
+Male mosquitoes released can transmit bacteria and pathogens to females who could then spread disease to native birds, wildlife, and people.
+Assertions of no human health risks are based on unsound science that has been discredited by the EPA.

 This plan is an experiment on our island home.
 There are serious risks, and the outcome is admittedly unknown.
-Who will take responsibility if something goes wrong – the federal government, the State of Hawaii, steering committee partners, private landowners?
-Adequate studies and research have not been conducted; and safer, less experimental alternatives have not been considered.
-Conflicts of interest have not been disclosed or addressed, and the state is rushing forward with this project without the consent of the people of these islands.
+Who will take responsibility if something goes wrong?
+Studies and research have not been conducted by these agencies; and safer, less experimental alternatives have not been considered.
+Conflicts of interest have not been disclosed or addressed, and the state is rushing forward with these releases without the consent of the people of these islands.

 Public testimony has shown overwhelming opposition to these mosquito releases.
 We do not accept the Environmental Assessment’s Finding of No Significant Impact (FONSI).
 We’re calling for a halt to this project.
 The scope, risks, and experimental nature of the plan require detailed, comprehensive studies and documentation of the impacts to our native birds, wildlife, environment, and public health.
 We demand an Environmental Impact Statement (EIS).